Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

 Decreasing Owners' Equity.

 In small, privately held companies it is not unusual for owners to withdraw funds from the company from time to time.
 For this, they use a withdrawal account takes funds directly from an Owners' equity account.
-Such an account is an equity contra account, sometimes called a drawing account.
-This reduces Owners' equity, of course.
+Such an account is an Equity "contra account," sometimes called a "drawing account."
+Withdrawals through this account reduce Owners' equity, of course.
 Such withdrawals and reductions to Owners' equity are much rarer in public companies with large numbers of shareholders.

 The more usual means of reducing Owners' equity is the payment of expenses.
 In fact, the general definition of "expense" refers to its impact on Owners' equity: In accounting, an expense is a decrease in Owners' equity from using up assets in producing revenue or carrying out other business activities.